anonymous-123456789/Adapt-In/README.md

   --mask-threshold=<Mask threshold of each head separated by ->
 ```

-## Running MTRec
+## Running Adapt-In
-MTRec can be run on a single node with multiple GPUs system using following script
+Adapt-In can be run on a single node with multiple GPUs system using following script
 ```
      ./run_AdaptIn.sh
 ```